 I'm not only concerned about the professionals — I also want to know about how the users themselves fit into this news ecosystem now that they're taking on an increasing active role.
 I'm working on a variety of projects on this area, too:

-— I'm also working on several studies with Holton and Seth Lewis
+— I've worked on several studies with Seth Lewis

-of the University of Minnesota on the role of reciprocity
+of the University of Utah on the role of reciprocity

 in facilitating collaborative journalism between professionals and citizens.
 We've published one paper in Journalism Practice